leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/liquid/diffusion.rst

    Blender, on the other hand, uses the kinematic viscosity which is dynamic viscosity in Pa.s, divided by the density in |kg.m-3|, unit |m2.s-1|.
-So for example, The viscosity of water at room temperature is 1.002 cP, or 0.001002 Pa.s; the density of water is about 1000 |kg.m-3|, which gives a kinematic viscosity of 0.000001002 |m2.s-1| -- so the entry would be 1.002 times 10 to the minus six (1.002×10\ :sup:`-6` in scientific notation).
+So for example, the viscosity of water at room temperature is 1.002 cP, or 0.001002 Pa.s; the density of water is about 1000 |kg.m-3|, which gives a kinematic viscosity of 0.000001002 |m2.s-1| -- so the entry would be 1.002 times 10 to the minus six (1.002×10\ :sup:`-6` in scientific notation).